RainyCityCoder/freebikefinder/README.md

 - Clone the code to your local environment
 - Run `npm install` in the root project directory
 - You will likely have to run `npm install bcrypt jest supertest` in the root directory, and `npm install react-scripts` in the `./app` directory for full functionality
+  - To make life easier on yourself, installing nodemon with `npm install --save-dev nodemon` will allow hot-restarts of your server as you change the code
+- If you're using MongoDB, install the MongoDB Node driver with `npm install mongodb@4.8.1` in the root project directory (earlier versions may not work)

-You may run the back-end service with any of the following terminal commands, from the root of the project.
+You may run the back-end service with one or more of the following terminal commands, from the root of the project.

-- `npm run startDev`
+- `npm run startDev` (nodemon must be installed)
 - `npm run start`
 - `npm start`
 - `node index.js`